 It is best to shoot each frame several times in a row, in case you accidentally fall into sharpness or the client closes his eyes and then, already at home, upload all the photos to Adobe Lightroom and make a selection right there.

 26. Go on Set in A Good Mood

-A good mood is the key to successful shooting.
-No, of course, mood alone is not enough, but it plays a huge role in the filming process.
-A cheerful photographer will not only win over the model, but also charge her with a good mood, which will contribute to great shots.
+A good mood is key to successful shooting.
+Of course, mood alone is not enough, but it plays a massive role in the filming process.
+A cheerful photographer will win over the model and charge her with a good mood, which will contribute to great shots.

-But if your goal is dull footage from a dull photo shoot, then forget what I just told you.
+But if your goal is dull footage from a boring photo shoot, then forget what I just told you.

 27. Show Only Your Best Work

 Well, why would anyone see your bad shots?
-Leave them for your personal archive, or rather delete them altogether.
-Especially if you are in the habit of giving all your shots to the client.
+Leave them for your archive, or instead delete them altogether, especially if you are in the habit of giving all your pictures to the client.

-After all, who will give a guarantee that he or she will not fully post the entire photo session, even with the most terrible shots, on social networks and will not sign the album in large letters – MY Absurd Photos…😂😂😂
+After all, who will give a guarantee that they will not fully post the entire photo session, even with the most terrible shots, on social networks and will not sign the album in large letters – MY Absurd Photos…😂😂😂

 What motivated him, I do not know.
 But now you know that such people exist on this planet.